EmmanuelOkwuma/livecollab-fork/README.md

 > **LiveCollab is built to eliminate up to 80% of collaborative-coding friction, and that's just the foundation.**

 The entry point is students and learners, people collaborating on code for the first time.
 The vision expands outward from there: remote teams, pair programming, code reviews, hackathons, bootcamps, and classrooms.
-Anywhere people build software together.
+Anywhere people build software together, from a startup team shipping through an accelerator to two students on their first project.

 ---